diningphil/HomeAutomation/README.md

 1. In the main folder type `cd client && npm install && tsc && cd .. && npm install`

-2. run `python sensor.py` on the raspberry device in order to put data measurements in a file called "data.txt"
+2. run `python sensor.py` on the (raspberry) device in order to put data measurements in a file called "data.txt"

-3. run `node raspiServer.js` in your device (default port is 3001.
+3. run `node raspiServer.js` in your (raspberry) device (default port is 3001.
 IMPORTANT NOTE: it gets data from "data.txt")

 4. adjust device's IP address in server.js to enable a connection between server and devices